 Aviation, Aerospace & Transportation

 Those involved in the aviation industry face a wide array of government regulations, investigations, litigation, financing complications and other hurdles, many of a cross-border nature.
 Pillsbury has one of the oldest and broadest aviation practices, covering the entire radar screen in the field of aviation law.
 With decades of experience, we can advise you on complex accident investigations and litigation, regulatory and enforcement matters, finance and insurance matters, securities offerings, financial restructuring, bond counsel, international trade and licensing, or tax policies.
-Our lawyers in Washington, DC, Houston, New York, London, Los Angeles, San Francisco and Tokyo are linked by advanced communications technology to offer comprehensive services to the international aviation industry.
+Our lawyers in Washington, DC, Houston, New York, London, Los Angeles, San Francisco, Hong Kong, and Tokyo are linked by advanced communications technology to offer comprehensive services to the international aviation industry.

 We have litigated in the U.S. and abroad virtually every type of claim or dispute that an aviation company might face, including claims relating to air crashes, aircraft purchase agreements, antitrust, patent, trade, export controls, transfer of technology, maintenance repair organizations, cargo, bankruptcies, and aircraft repossessions.
 We are familiar with aviation and aerospace specific issues, such as maintenance condition, valuation, registration, delivery and aircraft purchase and financing contracts, which may arise in aviation related litigation.
-We have vast experience representing foreign companies and thus have uncommon experience with issues relating to service of process and discovery abroad, jurisdiction over foreign entities, forum non conveniens, and multi district litigation.
+We have vast experience representing foreign companies and thus have uncommon familiarity with issues relating to service of process and discovery abroad, jurisdiction over foreign entities, forum non conveniens, and multidistrict litigation.

 We have experience in virtually all matters related to airport security.
 Prior to 9/11, we represented almost every major security company providing services at airports in the U.S. With airline and airport security concerns paramount in the wake of 9/11, our Firm has taken the lead on advising a wide variety of aviation clients on legislation, regulation, and litigation involving security.